-- (i) senior to the claims of investors in instruments eligible for inclusion in Tier 1 capital; - (ii) subordinate to the claims of all depositors and general creditors of the bank; and - (iii) neither secured nor covered by a guarantee of the issuer or related entity or other arrangement that legally or economically enhances the seniority of the claim vis-à-vis bank creditors;
+- (i) senior to the claims of investors in instruments eligible for inclusion in Tier 1 capital; - (ii) subordinate to the claims of Basel II Upper Tier 2 debt capital instruments and Basel II Lower Tier 2 debt capital instruments; - (iii) subordinate to the claims of all depositors and general creditors of the bank; and - (iv) neither secured nor covered by a guarantee of the issuer or related entity or other arrangement that legally or economically enhances the seniority of the claim vis-à-vis bank creditors;

-(11) Investment in instruments raised in Indian rupees by foreign entities / NRIs
+(12) Investment in instruments raised in Indian rupees by foreign entities / NRIs

 - (i) Investment by FIIs in Tier 2 instruments raised in Indian rupees shall be outside the limit for investment in corporate debt instruments, as fixed by the Government of India from time to time.
 However, investment by FIIs in these instruments shall be subjected to a separate ceiling of USD 500 million.
-In addition, NRIs shall also be eligible to invest in these instruments as per existing policy; - (ii) A bank shall comply with the terms and conditions, if any, stipulated by the SEBI / other regulatory authorities in regard to issue of the instruments;
+In addition, NRIs shall also be eligible to invest in these instruments as per existing policy; and - (ii) A bank shall comply with the terms and conditions, if any, stipulated by the SEBI / other regulatory authorities in regard to issue of the instruments;

-(12) Issuance of rupee denominated bonds overseas by an Indian bank
+(13) Issuance of rupee denominated bonds overseas by a bank